jairajrenjith/Line-Art-Generator/README.md

 4. Save output → **Clean Line-Art Image**

 ## Output
-The processed line-art image will be saved in:
+The processed line-art image will be saved in: `results`

-results/line_art1.jpg

 Made by Jairaj R.